Skip to content

 No food today

 Call 211, use a local food pantry, and apply for SNAP.
-If your household has very low cash and income, ask HHS to screen you for expedited SNAP.
+If you have very little food, income, or cash, ask Iowa HHS to screen you for expedited SNAP.

 Call 211, your county General Assistance office, and your local Community Action agency.
-If court papers have arrived, call legal aid right away.
+If court papers have arrived, call Iowa Legal Aid quickly.

 Shutoff or no heat